 (vi) life skills advocacy and support accessing treatment follow-up, disease management, and education services, including referral and linkages to long-term services and supports as needed; and

-(vii) documentation of the provision of care coordination services in the client's file.
+(vii) documentation of the provision of treatment coordination services in the client's file.

 (b) A treatment service provided to a client must be provided according to the individual treatment plan and must consider cultural differences and special needs of a client.